Puerto Maldonado Travel Guide

 Population

-Puerto Maldonado has approximately 85,000 inhabitants, from diverse ethnic groups, including indigenous communities such as the Ese Eja and Harakmbut.
+Puerto Maldonado has approximately 85,000 inhabitants, from various ethnic groups, including indigenous communities such as the Ese Eja and Harakmbut.
 The city is a cultural melting pot where ancestral traditions and modernity coexist harmoniously.

 Economy